 If you don’t like the idea of switching labels and ribbons through the day, or you do not have a thermal transfer printer you can purchase a GoDEX RT730i printer for as little as £445 which will give you great results.

 There is a lot of free labelling software on the internet and Microsoft WORD has label printing functionality but you get what you pay for and they are not usually intuitive, especially if you are printing using a Thermal Transfer printer.
 Laser printers are ‘plug and play’ and very easy to use whereas Thermal transfer printers are more technical and require the correct print drivers etc.

-A lot of thermal transfer printers, including the CAB Mach II come with easy to use basic labelling software.
+A lot of thermal transfer printers, including the GoDEX RT730i come with easy-to-use basic labelling software.
 Check to see if the printer you have, or intend to buy has labelling software and that it is sufficient for your needs.

 Standardise your labelling into application groups for the economy.

 I wrote ‘The complete guide to Computer Imprintable Labels’ to help businesses understand the technicalities of computer imprintable durable labels and from it you will see that there are many label material options to choose from.

 Unfortunately, there is no one label material or adhesive that will work for every situation, but quite often one label material may be suitable for a number of circumstances, thus limiting the number of different label materials that you need.
 Standardising to the lowest number of label materials and creating a generic label size that will suite the majority of your needs will provide the greatest economy.